CyberLight/react-component-boilerplate/_template/README.md

 - fast dev cycle using gulp
 - automated releases using npm

 ## Getting started

 ### From your terminal:

-- `git clone git@github.com:leandrowd/react-component-boilerplate.git`
-- `npm install`
+- `npm install` // it's taking around ~3min when you run for the first time

 #### For starting developing
 - `gulp dev`